beginning of content

 • You can protect your child from the sun by 'slipping' on appropriate clothing, 'slopping' on sunscreen (on babies over 6 months old), 'slapping' on a hat, 'seeking' shade and 'sliding' on sunglasses.

-Why is sun protection is important?
+Why is sun protection important for my child?

-Your child needs protection from the sun from the day they are born.
 Babies and children have sensitive skin that can burn easily.
-Being exposed to too much ultraviolet (UV) radiation from the sun can lead to sunburn and eye damage.
-It is also a major cause of skin cancer in later life.
+Being exposed to too much ultraviolet (UV) radiation from the sun can lead to:

-Remember, your child doesn’t need to be directly in the sun to be burned by UV radiation.
+Remember, your child doesn't need to be directly in the sun to be burned by UV radiation.
 UV rays can still reach them on cool or overcast days.
-UV radiation can also be reflected off water, sand or snow.
-Your baby can also be exposed to UV radiation while you are walking with them in the pram, through the car windows while you’re driving, or if their clothing isn’t sitting on them properly.

 What is the UV Index?